john-osullivan/groupbot/README.md

 ### Groups
 Groups are collections of Members.
 They also point to Roles and Tasks.
 Eventually, a group there will be surrounding features like by-laws, voting, motions for updates, and a discussion system.
 For now, however, it is expressed as a collection of people.
 It has the columns:
 - Display Name (String) : A non-unique name to refer to the group by, to make standard use easier.
+- Code Name (String) : A unique name for the group similar to a Twitter handle or Facebook URL.
+- Members (One to Many)
+- By-Line (String)
+- Description (Long String)
+- Roles (One to Many)
+- Tasks (One to Many)

+### Group Partnerships
+Partnerships are designed to allow for cooperation between different groups.
+They share members, can create their own tasks and events, and are generally very much like groups.
+- Display Name (String) : A non-unique name to refer to the group by, to make standard use easier.
 - Code Name (String) : A unique name for the group similar to a Twitter handle